Get Best Treatment For Amblyopia/ Lazy Eye

 Amblyopia treatment surgery in India can be a costly affair and can also be painful, especially for children.
 Our software requires you to wear our blue-red sunglasses and play our patented games!

-Let's understand Amblyopia
+Let's Understand Amblyopia

 In some children, only one of the two eyes focuses properly.
 This is a vision problem called lazy eyes (the medical term for this is Amblyopia).
 It is caused when the two eyes send different images to the brain.
 For example, it may happen if one of the eyes is more nearsighted, farsighted, or has more astigmatism (refractive error) than the other, or if the child has a squint.
 The brain then primarily processes the information coming from the better eye, ignoring the other.
 If unnoticed or untreated, it can continue to affect in later years.
 It is estimated that about 4% of children and between 1-5% of the adult population is affected by this visual impairment.